Romani people: Early modern history

 Gypsy Family in Prison, 1864 painting by Carl d'Unker.
 An actual imprisoned family in Germany served as the models.
 The reason for their imprisonment remains unknown.

-Their early history shows a mixed reception.
+Their early presence met a mixed reception.
 Although 1385 marks the first recorded transaction for a Romani slave in Wallachia, they were issued safe conduct by Holy Roman Emperor Sigismund in 1417.
 Roma were ordered expelled from the Meissen region of Germany in 1416, Lucerne in 1471, Milan in 1493, France in 1504, Catalonia in 1512, Sweden in 1525, England in 1530 (see Egyptians Act 1530), and Denmark in 1536.
-From 1510 onwards, any Rom found in Switzerland was to be executed, while in England (beginning in 1554) and Denmark (beginning of 1589) any Rom who did not leave within a month was to be executed.
+From 1510 onwards, any Roma found in Switzerland was to be executed, while in England (beginning in 1554) and Denmark (beginning of 1589) Roma who did not leave within a month were to be executed.
 Portugal began deportations of Roma to its colonies in 1538.

-A 1596 English statute gave Roma special privileges that other wanderers lacked.
+A 1596 English statute gave Roma privileges that other wanderers lacked.
 France passed a similar law in 1683.
 Catherine the Great of Russia declared the Roma "crown slaves" (a status superior to serfs), but also kept them out of certain parts of the capital.
 In 1595, Ștefan Răzvan overcame his birth into slavery, and became the Voivode (Prince) of Moldavia.